tensorflow/tfjs/tfjs-backend-wasm/README.md

 The switch to SIMD should happen transparently for browsers that support it.

 ### Do you support multi-threading?
-WASM multi-thread support is still in the early stages so it is not a priority for us at this point.
+Multi-threading support is not a priority for us at this point since it is still a proposal.
+We will keep a close eye on it as the proposal progresses.

 # Development